JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Because so much got invalidated by loading SIMD, Julia had to recompile many methods before it could once again produce a plot, so that in terms of time it was almost as expensive as the first usage.
 The size of the effect varies substantially depending on what task you are trying to achieve and what packages you load to do the invalidation.
-(If you do this with StaticArrays rather than SIMD there's no increase in latency, but that's because StaticArrays was already loaded as an internal dependency of Plots.)

 It's worth noting that you can escape much of this cost by loading all packages at the outset.